Angela Alsobrooks: Immigration

 In October 2012, Alsobrooks spoke in support of Question 4, a ballot referendum that sought to approve the Maryland's Dream Act, a bill extending in-state tuition to undocumented immigrants.

-In February 2014, Alsobrooks spoke in support of a bill to limit the state's Secure Communities program by requiring Maryland jails to ignore Immigration and Customs Enforcement (ICE) requests to detain illegal immigrants for up to 48 hours.
+In February 2014, Alsobrooks spoke in support of a bill to limit the state's Secure Communities program by requiring Maryland jails to ignore U.S. Immigration and Customs Enforcement (ICE) requests to detain illegal immigrants for up to 48 hours.
 During her tenure as county executive, she declined to enter into an agreement with ICE, saying on her Senate campaign website in 2024 that she believed that "local law enforcement should not be involved in routine enforcement of a person's immigration status".
 In June 2019, Alsobrooks and other Democratic county executives released a joint statement condemning planned nationwide immigration enforcement raids and signed into law a bill prohibiting the Prince George's County Police Department from working with ICE in noncriminal deportation cases.
 In November 2019, she signed the Act Concerning Community Inclusiveness, a bill banning local agencies from cooperating with immigration enforcement.

 During the 2024 election, Alsobrooks said she would support comprehensive immigration reform, including proposals to create a pathway to citizenship for undocumented immigrants and support Deferred Action for Childhood Arrivals and DREAM Act recipients.
 She supported the Bipartisan Border Security Bill negotiated by Senators James Lankford and Kyrsten Sinema and blamed former President Donald Trump for its failure to pass.

 In March 2025, Alsobrooks's and Chris Van Hollen's staffers made an oversight visit to an ICE detention facility in Baltimore, after which the senators wrote to Homeland Security Secretary Kristi Noem and ICE director Todd Lyons raising concerns about conditions at the facility, including a lack of medical staff on site, overcrowding in holding rooms, and ICE staff "making sandwiches themselves or buying McDonald's" to feed detainees.
 The senators and other Democratic members of Maryland's congressional delegation made another oversight visit to the facility in July, during which an ICE official turned them away, even though they had given Noem and Lyons a week's notice of their intention to visit the facility.
+In January 2026, after footage from inside the Baltimore ICE detention facility went viral on social media, Alsobrooks said the video was further evidence that funding for ICE under Trump must be stopped.
+She later signed on to a letter to Noem and Lyons expressing concerns with conditions at the facility.